Fact-checking Rocketman: Elton John's real life versus movie fiction

-In Rocketman the longtime musical partners’ relationship seems to be purely kismet — and while the real-life version relies on quite a lot of coincidence, it’s more akin to a set-up.
-Ray Williams, of Liberty Records, placed an ad in the New Musical Express looking for talent.
+In Rocketman the longtime musical partners' relationship seems to be purely kismet—and while the real-life version relies on quite a lot of coincidence, it's more akin to a set-up.
+Ray Williams of Liberty Records placed an ad in the magazine the New Musical Express, looking for talent.
 Both Taupin and John (then Dwight) responded.
-Williams noticed that they complimented each other quite well, and launched their collaboration.
+Williams noticed that they complemented each other quite well, and launched their collaboration.

 Did Elton walk out of a Madison Square Garden show to go straight to rehab?

-Most of the plot that revolves around John’s drug use is true but rearranged, narratively-speaking.
-John really was a rampant cocaine user, he really did overdose (although it happened in 1975, not when it appears to in the film), and he really did get clean but (spoiler alert!) it didn’t happen quite like in Rocketman.
+Most of the plot that revolves around John's drug use is true but rearranged, narratively speaking.
+John really did have a drug problem, and he really did overdose (although it happened in 1975, not when it appears in the film).
+He also overcame his substance abuse issues, but (spoiler alert!) it didn't happen quite like in Rocketman.

-“The last two weeks of my use of cocaine I spent in a room in London,” John told NPR in 2012.
-“Using it and not coming out for two weeks and it completely shut me down.”
-He went on to explain to NPR’s Steve Inskeep that he decided to stop using cocaine after the death of his friend, Ryan White.
+"The last two weeks of my use of cocaine I spent in a room in London," John told NPR in 2012.
+"Using it and not coming out for two weeks and it completely shut me down."
+He went on to explain to NPR's Steve Inskeep that he decided to stop using cocaine after the death of his friend, Ryan White.
 White was an Indiana teen who was banned from going to school after contracting AIDS.
 John befriended him and his family as they fought for public acceptance of Ryan's diagnosis.

 Did the crowd levitate during “Crocodile Rock” at the Troubadour show?